2021 — Lindale (Online), TX/US

 LD: I am a true values debate judge in LD.
 Tabula rasa judge.
 Flexible to any kinds of cases and arguments as long as they are respectful.
-If your case is not topical or abusive and your opponent argues and proves that in their speeches then I am willing to vote based on abuse.
+If your case is not topical or abusive and your opponent argues and proves that in their speeches then I am willing to vote based on topicality, education and abuse.

-CX: Be respectful and cordial to your opponent.
+PF and CX: Be respectful and cordial to your opponent.
 I’m open to most anything in Policy rounds.
 Always stay on the debate topic, don’t wander off onto an irrelevant subject because it’s more enjoyable to argue about than the topic is.
 Always allow your opponent the opportunity to complete their sentence before continuing to cross.

 I’m a Tabula rasa Judge especially in Policy debate.
 If you don’t tell me how you want me to weigh the round and set a minimum burden for each side to have to meet within the round to win then I will default to judging based on the block and will turn into a games playing judge and will make voting decisions based on what my flow shows and dropped arguments or arguments that were lost or conceded will very much factor into my vote.
 Impacts, Warrants and links need to be made very clear, and always show me the magnitude.